 Growing up I was a Harry Potter fanatic.
 I stayed up until midnight to buy each new volume at the local bookstore and subsequently read them in one sitting.
 So when my boyfriend proposed a spontaneous weekend getaway to the Wizarding World of Harry Potter at Universal Studios Orlando, I jumped at the chance.

-Since we had a limited time in Florida, we were only able to spend one day at Universal Studios.
+Since we didn’t have time for a full Florida road trip, we were only able to spend one day at Universal Studios.
 That means we had to make a plan and be strategic to take in all the Harry Potter magic we could in about 12 hours.

 If you’re planning a Harry Potter vacation of your own—especially on a tight timeline—here are 10 tips and tricks to make your visit to the Wizarding World of Harry Potter a magical one.